The 11 players Liverpool have signed on deadline day and how they fared

 We’ve looked at the 11 players Liverpool have previously signed on the summer transfer deadline day to see how they fared at Anfield.

-With 12 months left on his Arsenal contract, Oxlade-Chamberlain opted for a fresh challenge in 2017, joining Liverpool in a £35million deal.
+With 12 months left on his Arsenal contract, Oxlade-Chamberlain opted for a fresh challenge in 2017 – the summer after Klopp’s men pipped Arsene Wenger’s Gunners to Champions League qualification – and joined Liverpool in a £35million deal

 After making a bright start to his Anfield career, the England international suffered a cruciate ligament rupture in April 2018, leaving him on the sidelines for several months.

 He returned to full fitness in 2019-20, though, and helped the Reds win the UEFA Super Cup, FIFA Club World Cup and, of course, the Premier League.
-However, he took a step back to the periphery last term, starting just two Premier League games.
+However, he’s spent the last few years on the periphery and was released at the end of his contract this summer.
+He’s since joined Besiktas.

 Sakho arrived from Paris Saint-Germain in an £18million deal in the summer of 2013 and enjoyed a promising debut season at Anfield.